 A 2005 study titled, Fungi and fungal toxins as weapons, published by The British Mycological Society, had said this about molds (fungi) used as bioweapons says it all;

 Low molecular weight toxins from fungi need to be recognized as the biggest threat as bioweapons.
 Fungi are perhaps not a significant threat, although some toxins from them are.
-However, various factors needs to be considered and not simply overall toxicity or notoriety.
+However, various factors need to be considered and not simply overall toxicity or notoriety.
 Ease of ‘‘weaponisation’’ is important.
 However, T-2 toxin is a significant threat.
 Toxins, other than the well-known mycotoxins, require consideration.
 It is fundamental to be able to differentiate between normal and abnormal concentrations of toxins or fungi in the food and water supplies.”

 The mold Coccidioides immitis has been used as a weapon of bioterror or biowarfare with aerosol delivery.